DerekPascarella/VMU-Disc-Builder/README.md

 <img src="https://github.com/DerekPascarella/VMU-Disc-Builder/blob/main/screenshot_1.png?raw=true">

-Once the CDI has been built, it is ready for use either via ODE or burned disc.
+Once the CDI has been built, it will be written to the `output` folder and ready for use, either via ODE or burned disc.

 <img src="https://github.com/DerekPascarella/VMU-Disc-Builder/blob/main/screenshot_2.png?raw=true">